Brian Whelan: Career

 From 2013 to 2019, he and his American wife Wendy Roseberry had lived in the historic village of Waterford, Virginia, US, where they had created a studio out of an old outbuilding.

 Since 2020, they have lived in Connecticut, US.
 The studio is in a former horse stable.

 Works and exhibitions

+In 2026, the National Portrait Gallery, London acquired for its permanent collection, Whelan's portrait painting of the late London Irish singer songwriter, Shane MacGowan.

+'Shane MacGown - Boy From the County Hell' painting acquired by National Portrait Gallery, London in 2026.

+An international exhibition Noah - A Future Hope of Whelan's paintings on Noah opens in Houstan, Texas, visits Washington DC, Hartford, Connecticut, NYC and finishs its US tour in Minneapolis, MN.
+European sites will be visited by the exhibition in 2027.

-In 2024-25, Brian continues a US tour of his solo show of the large nontych ‘Holy City’ at Trinity Church Wall Street in NYC.
+In 2024–25, Whelan continues a US tour of his solo show of the large nontych 'Holy City' at Trinity Church Wall Street in NYC.

-He will also be one of three artists in an international tour,‘Noah, a Future Hope’.
+He will also be one of three artists in an international tour,'Noah, a Future Hope'.

-Whelan’s John Roberts commission for the Episcopal Church of Wyoming is first unveiled at the John Roberts Festival on June 3, 2023.
+Whelan's John Roberts commission for the Episcopal Church of Wyoming is first unveiled at the John Roberts Festival on June 3, 2023.
 From there the 13 paintings embark on an international tour.